 As a part of our workshops on understanding patterns, I introduced the students to Step-and-Repeat, a technique for creating seamless repeated designs.
 It’s a simple template that provides an underlying infrastructure for infinite possibilities.
 And perhaps the most beautiful part of the exercise was the fact that none of us could never have predicted the range of gorgeous designs that the students would create, or how well they would transition into one another while still holding up individually.
 Yim Laj and Tou, the two primary studio assistants on the project, diligently created dozens of breathtaking watercolors that became the basis of our color choices in the final mural design.

-The project goes up this week and it will be exciting to see how these designs change, from the students’ sketches and watercolors on letter-sized paper, to the digital vector file that fit neatly on a computer monitor, to a 4-by-300 foot mural that demands to be noticed by anyone whose commute takes them past Bayview.
+The final banners were officially the week of August 20th.
+It’s exciting to see how these designs have changed, from the students’ sketches and watercolors on letter-sized paper, to the digital vector file that fit neatly on a computer monitor, to a 4-by-300 foot mural that demands to be noticed by anyone whose commute takes them past Bayview.

-Please join us in celebrating Bayview’s newest public art installation on August 24th, from 1 to 3 pm.
-12 vibrant illustrations, inspired by the elders and designed by the students, will repeat across 300 feet of fencing along Regent Street.
+Thank you to everyone who joined us in Bayview’s newest public art installations and the Giving Gardens.
+12 vibrant illustrations, inspired by the elders and designed by the students, now repeat across 300 feet of fencing along Regent Street.

 It has been an honor to work with Bayview and to align with them in a shared vision that integrates the arts, creativity, and education.
 It has been an honor to work with the students to bring their ideas and designs to life and weave it into the fabric of the community.
 It has been an honor to get to know different students’ interests and talents, listen to their stories, and witness the moments when they blossom.